Oscar Dansk: Amateur

+Professional

+Dansk was drafted by the Columbus Blue Jackets of the National Hockey League (NHL) with the 31st overall pick, the first pick of the second round at the 2012 NHL entry draft.
+On 8 May 2014, Dansk was signed to a three-year entry-level contract by the Blue Jackets.
+In his first full professional season, Dansk split time between Columbus' affiliates, the Springfield Falcons and the Kalamazoo Wings in the American Hockey League (AHL) and ECHL respectively.
+He put up a 7–7–5 record with Springfield in 21 games, but had a GAA of 3.57 and a save percentage of 0.880.
+In Kalamazoo, Dansk appeared in 11 games, going 1–8–0, with a GAA of 3.73 but a save percentage of 0.889.
+Dansk returned to the Swedish Hockey League for the second season of his contract, on a one-year loan agreement with Rögle BK on 23 May 2015.
+In his first season with Rögle BK, Dansk appeared in 36 games, going 13–21–0 with a 0.910 save percentage and a 2.68 GAA.
+He returned for a second season in 2016–17, going 6–16–0 with a 3.00 GAA and a save percentage of 0.903.
+Both seasons, Rögle BK failed to make the playoffs.

-At the conclusion of his entry-level contract with the Blue Jackets, he was not tendered an offer as a restricted free agent on 26 June 2017.
+At the conclusion of his entry-level contract with the Blue Jackets, he was not tendered an offer as a restricted free agent on 26 June 2017, having been passed on the depth chart by Anton Forsberg, Joonas Korpisalo, and Elvis Merzļikins.
 On 3 July, he signed a one-year, two-way contract with the NHL expansion team, the Vegas Golden Knights.
 He was re-assigned to begin the 2017–18 season with AHL affiliate, the Chicago Wolves.
 After just one game with the Wolves he was recalled to the injury-hit Golden Knights on 20 October 2017.
 The following day, Dansk made his NHL debut playing in the final 14 minutes and recorded his first NHL victory in a 3–2 overtime decision over the St. Louis Blues after he replaced Malcolm Subban, who was injured in the third period.
 As the Golden Knights temporary first choice goaltender, he then won his first NHL start making 29 saves on 31 shots in a 4–2 victory over the Chicago Blackhawks on 24 October 2017.
 He then got his first NHL shutout in a 7–0 win against the Colorado Avalanche, he made 32 saves in that game, also marking the first recorded shutout in the history of the Golden Knights franchise.

-His success was short-lived, as he was injured on 30 October 2017 and was replaced by Maxime Lagacé.
-When cleared to play again, he was immediately reassigned to the Wolves on 24 January 2018.